yanjinhai/NWAPW-Robot-Simulation/readme.txt

-A simple robot simulation which can do things and interact with the environment.
+A simple robot simulation which can do sense and interact with its environment.

 Authors: